lumen-org/lumen/doc/manual.md

 The schema lists all variables of the model's variables / data attributes.
 It groups the variables by their scale type, namely into 'quantitative' and 'categorical'.
-Additionally, it provides information whether it is a observed or latent variable, and whether it is a distributed (a variate, a variable modeled by model) or a independent variable (a covariate, a variate that just serves as a required input to the model).
+Additionally, it provides information whether it is a observed or latent variable, and whether it is a random variable (a variate variable modeled as being randomly distributed by model) or a independent variable (a covariate, a variate that just serves as a required input to the model).
 See also [Random Variables and Data Attributes](##Random-Variables-and-Data-Attributes).

 ![Schema panel of Lumen's UI](img/schema.png)